mao1207/mao1207.github.io/_pages/about.md

 My research focuses on multimodal learning, natural language processing, and machine learning.
 I am particularly interested in enabling vision-language models (VLMs) to perceive, reason, and interact with the world in a more human-like manner, grounded in multimodal context.
 While recent VLMs have shown impressive progress, there still remains a significant gap between VLMs and humans in handling vision-centric tasks (e.g., 3D world understanding, counting, and visual IQ tests).
 I am curious about whether we can develop more effective approaches for enabling human-level visual reasoning abilities in these models.

-Looking back, it has been quite a journey for me to discover my true research interest during my undergraduate years.
-I have been fortunate to explore a wide range of research experiences at various labs and institutions, including the NaMI Lab / ADE Lab at Tongji University, [MIT Media Lab's City Science Lab@Shanghai](https://www.media.mit.edu/projects/city-science-lab-shanghai/overview/), Emory University, and The University of Hong Kong.
-Along the way, I have been lucky to meet and learn from many inspiring researchers who have guided me and shaped my path.
-I am also deeply grateful to my girlfriend [Xin Liang](https://liangxin1001.github.io/), who has always been by my side and supported me unconditionally throughout this journey.

 You can find my CV here: [Lingjun Mao's Curriculum Vitae](https://drive.google.com/file/d/1cYcl2w3z3J7tdv5NVDf3QYNRQ05bsLw6/view?usp=sharing).
 I am always open to any form of collaboration.
 If you have any ideas for potential collaboration, or just feel like having a casual chat, please feel free to reach out!

 <!--I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>).-->